mkianpour/serverspec-healthcheck-cookbook/README.md

 ### Cookbooks

-- `toaster` - serverspec-healthcheck needs toaster to brown your bagel.
+- `apt` - serverspec-healthcheck needs apt to do apt-get update.

 ## Attributes